The DS-SRC will monitor the entire U.S. direct selling industry and will embody these principles:

 Increased consumer protection that will compliment law enforcement with the hallmarks of successful self-regulation.

-The DSA developed the DSSRC with the CBBB for several reasons, including:
+The DSA developed the DSSRC with BBB National Programs, Inc. for several reasons, including:

 Yes, the DSSRC will apply to the entire direct selling industry, both DSA members and non-members.